nghinv/docker-ebx581-java10-nodownload-noaddons-customdirectory-openidconnect/README.md

-# docker-ebx581-java10-nodownload-noaddons-customdirectory-openidconnect
+# docker-ebx581-java11-nodownload-noaddons-customdirectory-openidconnect

-works with Azure
+works with Azure and jdk 11

 ## build